Memories of Sister Aquinas

 I was always inspired by Sister Aquinas' spirit.
 She was always happy and always seemed to have the energy needed to accomplish the task at hand.
 She always encouraged me to continue with my education… it was my honor to receive my Diploma last this year from Sr. Aquinas on stage at graduation in May.
 I have been Catholic my entire life and attended Catholic school that had sisters teaching.
 Growing up in that environment, whenever the sisters asked you to do something, you never questioned it.
 We all know when Sr. Aquinas asked you to do something for the Dominicans or Aquinas, we all know you couldn’t say no to Sr. Aquinas.
 Whenever she called, my answer was always yes.
 She had a great way with people and accomplished so much for the Dominicans, Aquinas College, and the community.

-Most Reverend David J. Walkowiak, bishop of Grand Rapids
+Most Reverend David J. Walkowiak, bishop of Grand Rapids:

 It is with great sadness that I received the news of the death of Sister Mary Aquinas Weber, OP.
 Sister Aquinas was a pillar not only of Aquinas College, but also of the larger West Michigan community.
 Though recognized and honored for her many accomplishments, her tireless efforts were expressed with true humility.
 Sister Aquinas paved the way for many other women through her example and leadership.
 The Dominican Sisters elected her as their youngest Prioress.
 During her tenure, she led the community through the renewal of religious life proposed in the implementation of the Second Vatican Council.